310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Chiaki %}
-G…G-Ghosts?!
+G…G-Ghosts!?
 No, it’s fine, these are just decorations!
 It’s not scary!
 Nope!
 {% endbubble %}

 {% bubble Shinobu %}